What is the <audio> Tag?

 Conclusion

-tag is a valuable tool for adding multimedia content to your website.
+The <audio> tag is a valuable tool for adding multimedia content to your website.
 By using this tag to embed sound files with customizable playback options, you can engage users and create a richer browsing experience.

 0 Comments